 Both traditions trace their roots in North America to the early Massachusetts settlers and to the founders of the Republic.
 Overseas, their heritages reach back centuries to pioneers in England, Poland, and Transylvania.

-Today, Main Line Unitarian Church maintains an ongoing relationship with the Unitarian church in the Transylvanian village of Várfalva, Romania, as part of the Unitarian Universalist Association’s Partner Church program.
+Today, Main Line Unitarian Church maintains an ongoing relationship with the Várfalva Unitarian Church, as part of the Unitarian Universalist Association’s Partner Church program.

 Although UU congregations are non-creedal, we affirm and promote these Seven Principles: